mataktelis11/SFMLGameDevelopmentByExample/README.md

 - Added music and sounds (not with the book's sound manager but with a much less sophisticated implementation)
 - ~Added a new tileset (16 * 16)~ Added an new Tile Set (32x32).
 - Added a Python script that generates .map files from .png images (This makes it easier to create a map)
-- Added **CMakeLists.txt** a based on this amazing guide: https://dane-bulat.medium.com/cmake-building-sfml-and-game-projects-on-linux-3947b3ba6e8
+- Added **CMakeLists.txt** a based on <a href="https://dane-bulat.medium.com/cmake-building-sfml-and-game-projects-on-linux-3947b3ba6e8" target="_blank">this</a> amazing guide.
-- Minor other changes
+- Minor other changes...

 This project started because I wanted to create a video game from scratch.
 Thankfully the book does a good job providing and explaining a template that can be a good start as my very first game.
 I strongly recommend you check out this book if you want to see what game development really is.